marcgoam/marcgoam/README.md

-# 💫 About Me:
+# Hi there 👋, I'm Marc González!:
-🔭 I’m currently working on my final degree work<br>🌱 I’m currently learning smart contracts and web3 development
+I am a cybersecurity engineer with a degree in computer engineering.<br><br>Passionate about blockchain technology and learning about smart contracts and web3 development.

 ## 🌐 Socials: